-Pork slithers with chives give a lovely nutritional balance of protein and green-onions; and the meal is so quick to prepare and cook.
+Pork slithers with chives give a lovely nutritious balance of protein and green-onions; and the meal is so quick to prepare and cook.

 Make sure you have a small corner for one or more patches of chives in the garden; they are so easy to grow.
 Start by using a sharp-knife or kitchen scissors to slice off a good handful.
 Snip out any dried bits, but not the flowers; they give your pork slithers extra crunchiness.
 Rinse them a few times.

-This will make enough pork slithers with chives for two-persons.
+This recipe will make enough pork slithers with chives for two-persons.

 I often toss a few leaves of parsley or cilantro into my cooking.
 They are so much more than a garnish; believe it or not, reputed aphrodisiacs.